ibehren1/fw-gui/README.md

 ### Container on VyOS

-No longer recommended with need of additional MongoDB container
+No longer recommended with additional MongoDB container needed.

 ### Docker Run

-No longer recommended with need of additional MongoDB container
+No longer recommended with additional MongoDB container needed.

 ### Docker Compose Minimal (just FW-GUI and MongoDB)